genevol-usp/hlaexpression/simulation/report.md

 Pipelines:
 ----------

--   Ref Genome: primary assembly of reference genome GRCh38; mapped with STAR, quantified with QTLtools quan
--   Ref transcriptome: transcripts from Ref Genome; mapped with STAR, quantified with Salmon
--   Ref transcriptome v2: reads mapped to Ref Genome with STAR, which creates alignments to transcripts given Gencode annotations; quantified with Salmon
 -   HLA-personalized: Ref transcriptome where HLA transcripts were replace by IMGT CDS sequences; mapped with STAR, quantified with Salmon
+-   Ref transcriptome: reads mapped to Ref Genome with STAR, which creates alignments to transcripts given Gencode annotations; quantified with Salmon
+-   Ref Genome: primary assembly of reference genome GRCh38; mapped with STAR --quantMode GeneCounts

 <img src="./plots/star_prop_mapped.png" width="1200" />

-**Note 1** To check: there is something strange about the genomic mappings above.

-**Note 2** I also tried an alternative to replace the inefficient and time-consuming 1st round of the HLA-personalized pipeline.
+**Note** I also tried an alternative to replace the inefficient and time-consuming 1st round of the HLA-personalized pipeline.
 It consists in:

 1. Map to the genome, and filter the reads mapping to HLA-A, -C, -B, -DRB1, -DQA1, -DQB1 and -DPB1, or unmapped.
 2. Map these reads to the IMGT portion only.